kbob/SoulCage-Firmware/README.md

 # Install from Binaries

-There are prebuild binaries in the prebuilt directory.
+There are prebuilt binaries in the prebuilt directory.
 To install them, you need the `esptool` utility.  `esptool` is included in Arduino, ESP-IDF, PlatformIO, and ESPhome, among others, so you may already have it.
 It may be called `esptool.py` or `esptool.exe` on Windows.
 If so,